ZhouXiaolin/copilot-rs/README.md

 ### Custom function tool
-You can define your own function tool by implementing the `FunctionTool` and `FunctiomImplTrait` traits.
+You can define your own function tool by implementing the `FunctionTool` and `FunctiomImplTrait` traits. also, you need implement serde's `Deserialize` and `Serialize` traits. beacuse copilot-rs will use serde to deserialize the function tool from a JSON string.
 ```rust
 #[derive(FunctionTool, Deserialize, Serialize)]
 #[property(desc = "Get weather of an location, the user shoud supply a location first")]